megaboich/dynamic-filter-test-task/README.md

 - TypeScript.
 Because of a lot of advantages over JavaScript.
 Most significant is types and signatures checking during compilation.
 - SPA application framework: Angular2.
 Just framework to build UI.
 I think for this task ReactJS might suit better, but currently I am working with Angular2, so it was selected to speed up process a bit.
 - CSS styles framework: (TBD)
+- Webpack.
+Very powerful tool to build and bundle application.